meilisearch/specifications/text/0085-api-keys.md

 - New endpoints are added to manage the `API Key` resource.
 - `API keys` can have restrictions on which methods can be accessed via an `actions` list; they can also `expiresAt` a specific date time and be restricted to a specific set of `indexes`.
 - There is no possibility to regenerate the value of the `key` field for an `API key` in this first iteration.
+- New errors are added and the `missing_authorization_header` message is updated.
+- The current state of the `API Keys` resource is propagated to snapshots and dumps.

 #### 1.5.2 Master Key